liamthetate/ElectronicsFactoryWorker/README.md

 LARGE:

 * Animations!
-It's missing some of the joy
+Animated characters and actions would lift the experience.

 * Tiolet break!
 As in the wireframes, the ability to go to the tiolet and cry, would make this extra joyful.
 <br/>